pivot-access-ltd/bma-offline-docs/src/how-to-manage-machines.md

 Other than the scope of the transaction (e.g., tagging three machines, in this case), everything else about this operation conforms to the [general tag assignment procedure](#heading--create-and-assign-tags).

+*** how to remove and delete machine tags from machines
 <a href="#heading--remove-and-delete-machine-tags-from-machines"><h4 id="heading--remove-and-delete-machine-tags-from-machines">Remove and delete machine tags from machines</h4></a>

 To remove machine tags from a machine: